-For single stage procurement exercises, it is recommended that selection criteria are assessed on a pass/fail basis.
-Here the bidder either meets or does not meet the required minimum standard.
-You must make it clear to bidders in the procurement documents that this is the case.
+For single stage procurement exercises, it is recommended that selection criteria are assessed on a pass/fail basis - either a bidder meets a required minimum standard, or they don't.
+Buyers must make it clear to bidders in the procurement documents that this is the case.

-The rest of the bid can then be scored.
+The rest of the bid can then be scored according to the award criteria.
+For more information on award criteria, [click here](#).

 For multi-stage procurement exercises, some selection criteria can be assessed using a combination of pass/fail, and scoring and weighting.
 This approach can be useful when buyers wish to shortlist those who pass all of the pass/fail criteria with the highest scores.
-This approach must also be described clearly to bidders in the Contract Notice.
+This approach must also be described clearly to bidders in the contract notice.

-It is recommended that in this instance it is only the technical and professional ability section that is scored and weighted with all other sections being pass/fail.
+It is recommended that in this instance it is only the technical and professional ability section that is scored and weighted with all other sections being pass/ fail.